-- Closing Disclosure - As part of new TRID mortgage guidelines which took effect on Oct.
+- Closing Disclosure - As part of the TRID mortgage guidelines which took effect on Oct.
 3, 2015, the Closing Disclosure replaces the HUD-1 Settlement Statement and is a disclosure of the final loan terms and closing costs.
-Lenders are required to provide this 3 business days prior to the closing so you have time to review and ask questions before you are at the closing table.
-(Updated Oct.
-9, 2015)
+Lenders are required to provide this three business days prior to the closing so you have time to review and ask questions before you are at the closing table.

 - Collateral — Assets such as property or vehicles you own that are pledged to guarantee repayment of a debt.

 - Down Payment — Monies paid towards the home purchase which are not part of the mortgage loan.
 Down payment requirements can vary per loan type and lender.

 - Equity — The value of your property you “own" compared to the amount still owed on the mortgage.

-- Escrow — An account in which a portion of your monthly mortgage payment is set aside for expenses such as property tax, homeowners insurance and PMI (if applicable).
+- Escrow — An account in which a portion of your monthly mortgage payment is set aside for expenses such as property tax, homeowners insurance, and PMI (if applicable).
 Then, your mortgage lender pays these bills on your behalf when they come due.
-Benefits for you include less checks to write and making sure adequate funds are available for these household bills.
+Benefits for you include fewer checks to write and ensuring adequate funds are available for these household bills.

 - Fixed-Rate Mortgage — This is a mortgage in which the interest rate and payments remain the same throughout the lifetime of the loan.

 - Foreclosure — The process in which a lender takes over a mortgage property when the borrower defaults on the loan.
 The property is usually sold off and the proceeds applied towards the unpaid portion of the mortgage loan.